V-Sekai/manuals/docs/decisions/20211031-run-the-maintance-scripts-from-windows-in-unix-mode-with-msys2.md

 ## Context and Problem Statement

-I want to use Unix tools by the experience of Linux is lacking.
+I want to use Unix tools but the experience of Linux is lacking.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-Use Msys2 on Windows to improve this.
+Use msys2 on Windows to improve this.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams